tkeskita/smoothMesh/README.md

 skewed and non-orthogonal cells, as well as variance in geometric cell shapes and topology.
 This is meant to be a challenging (but not impossible) task for centroidal smoothing.

+Note: SmoothMesh has been developed further since this test was done (5/2025), the test results below have not yet been updated!

 [Video of the smoothing process](https://vimeo.com/1048255821) on a horizontal cross-section.